This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.

 A good practice is to keep a 50/50 balance between cold emails and warm-up emails.

-Remember: Avoid sudden changes in your email sending volume (such as sending zero emails today and 100 tomorrow) — email providers may view this as suspicious activity.
+Remember: Avoid sudden changes in sending volume, like sending zero emails one day and 100 the next — email providers may view this as suspicious activity.
+Consistency in email activity (roughly the same number of emails every day) is good for the reputation.

-On days when you either don’t send any cold emails or send fewer than usual, send some warm-up emails to maintain steady activity.
+On days when you don't run any campaigns or send fewer emails than usual, add in some warm-up emails to maintain activity steady.

 Here's an example of a balanced sending activity: